Vorticode/eternium/docs/index.md

 # Eternium

 Eternium is a CSS library for layout and styling elements, requiring significantly fewer classes and markup than similar libraries.
-It's 44KB or < 6KB minified+gzipped.
+It's 44KB or < **6KB** minified+gzipped and currently in beta.

 [Download eternium.css](eternium.css).